Denhonator/NatorAI/readme.txt

 call determines what chat users must type at the start of their message to make the bot reply.
 Anything written after that is more likely to make an appaerance in the reply

-FeedInFirstWord and FeedInNextWord are chances in percentage for something from the feed to appear in the first word and the following words correspondingly.
-Good values are generally between 50 and 100

-msgLengthModifier affects how long the messages tend to be.
-I recommend at least 4 here, I'm using 10.

-Once the reply character amount hits maxMessageLength, no more words will be added

-msgContinuationModifier affects the chance to continue the reply even though a sentence has been chosen to be finished.
-4 seems good in my experience. maxContinuationLength determines how long the message can be in characters to use this forementioned message continuation

-sentenceChance is a percentage value for the chance to continue the two last words with some known third word.
-This tends to generate fuller sentences, sometimes even repeating what someone has at some point said.
-I recommend 100 unless you want more random results.

-SpamLimit limits how many times the same word can be repeated.
-At 0 no repetition is allowed, at 1 only two in a row are allowed etc. Useful for reducing emote spamming, recommended to have 0-5 here.

 enableLearning enables learning words from the chat that has been joined.
 1 or 0. enableTalking is the same, but for sending messages.
 When starting out, you should set this to 0, as the program can crash if it tries to form sentences without knowing anything

 Commands:
-In chat, a user with their name on "whitelist.txt" can add a command by typing !command textYouWantAsAreplyWhenSomeoneTypesTheCommand Then any user can type !command and get the same reply Commands can be deleted by typing !command delete in chat, or by removing them from "settings and commands.txt".
-You can also add commmands by typing them out there the same way.

-Emotes and other special capitalization:
-The bot keeps track of special capitalization.
-Each time a word is typed differently than what the bot currently knows, it will unlearn an entry.
-In the end, the most common capitalization should be learned.
+A commands are single words starting with '!', that will trigger specific responses.
+Commands can be added and edited through the UI or chat.
+In chat, a user with their name on "whitelist.txt" can edit commands.
+!add !command=Response will add a new response to the command. when !command is called, a random response will be chosen.
+This works whether the command already exists or not.
+!edit !command=Response will set the command to only have the given response.
+!del !command will remove the command entirely.

 Multiple memories:
-You can define a new folder for word data in folder.txt
+You can define a new folder for data in folder.txt, to use in a different channel for example.
+Just edit folder.txt any time you want to switch between different folders.

 Sub and follower interaction:
 Requires you to create an app at https://dev.twitch.tv/ and take the client ID and head to